telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 #### Returns

-`Array` the current sort configuration.
+`Array` The current sort configuration.
+Returns `undefined` instead of an empty array, if the DataSource instance has not performed any sorting so far.

 #### Example - sort the data items
     <script>